 .gitattributes file to your project.
 We'll look at both approaches over the course of the next several sections.

-When normalization is enabled, line endings in Git's index will always be set to
+When normalization is enabled, line endings in your local and remote repository will always be set to

 LF and never